audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 --------- | ---- | -----------
 `id` | String | The ID of the collection.
 `libraryId` | String | The ID of the library the collection belongs to.
-`userId` | String | The ID of the user that the created the collection.
+`userId` | String | The ID of the user that created the collection.
 `name` | String | The name of the collection.
 `description` | String or null | The collection's description.
 Will be `null` if there is none.
 `cover` | String or null | The path to the collection's cover.
 Will be `null` if there is no cover.